brightcove/bc-ssdlc/Security Process/Security-in-Testing-Environments.md

 - If production data _is_ required, engineers must make sure that all data being transferred is either:
   - Unrecoverable (e.g. PII/unique data is hashed + salted or encrypted instead of plaintext)
   - Transformed in such a way that it becomes common data (e.g. Setting all last names to 'Smith' for a database table containing [**only**] first and last names)
-- Use separate authentication credentials (especially tokens) for testing environments than you do in the production environment
+- Use separate authentication credentials (especially tokens) for testing environments and production environments